 Just like the dump truck will eventually fail under the pressure of too much weight, so will a human being.

-Put yourself first by taking a simple inventory and consider what overload symptoms are present in your life.
+Put yourself first by taking a simple inventory and considering what overload symptoms are present in your life.

 Specific symptoms that life is pressing too hard on you include: